WELCOME to The Word Studio. Founder Janet Benton has over 30 years' experience as a professional writer and editor and

 WRITING Benton's historical novel LILLI DE JONG will be published in February 2017 by Nan A. Talese/Doubleday.
 Set in 1883 Philadelphia, it is the fictional diary of an unwed mother.
-In addition to writing fiction and essays, Benton crafts writing for cultural and civic institutions that is accurate and engaging and offers editorial services aimed at strengthening clarity, accuracy, and power.
+In addition to writing fiction and essays, Benton crafts writing for cultural and civic institutions that is accurate and engaging.
 Prominent projects have included the Philadelphia documentary series The Great Experiment, aired on 6abc.
 She served as script consultant for "Fever: 1793," which won a regional Emmy for best documentary in 2013, and as co-writer for "Promise for a Better City" (1944 to 1964).
-In addition, in 2014, she helped inspire and launch a six-part series on Philadelphia women's history.
+In 2014, she helped conceptualize and launch History Making Productions' documentary series on Philadelphia women's history.
 Here are some other recent highlights: